 Mobile, AL 36688

 The Purchasing Department is maintained within the University to fulfill the purchasing function.
 Authority and responsibility for the organization of this area is assigned to the University Controller.
-To ensure that University objectives are met and that specific needs of end users are recognized and served, responsibility and authority for purchases of all commodities are delegated to the USA Purchasing Agent, although various other individuals in the Purchasing Department may often have communication with suppliers, contractors, and vendors.
+To ensure that University objectives are met and that specific needs of end users are recognized and served, responsibility and authority for purchases of all commodities are delegated to the USA Purchasing Manager, although various other individuals in the Purchasing Department may often have communication with suppliers, contractors, and vendors.

 Firms doing business with the University are aware of this policy and have been advised that all purchases chargeable to the University of South Alabama must be authorized by a designated University official.